karatelabs/karate/README.md

 traverse 2 Java Objects, one of which is within a list, and you would have to check for nulls as well.

-When you use Karate, all your data assertions can be done in pure JSON and without needing a whole family of companion Java objects.
+When you use Karate, all your data assertions can be done in pure JSON and without needing a whole forest of companion Java objects.
+And when you read your JSON objects from (re-usable) files, your response payload assertions can be accomplished in just one line.

 ## Special Variables